New

 The Research Sprint (30 minutes)

-1. "Create a discovery study about [topic]"
+1. "Create a discovery study about [topic] with NPS, satisfaction, and feature ranking questions"

 3. "Import these 50 contacts from our CRM"